puppetlabs/puppet-resource_api/docs/hands-on-lab/04-adding-a-new-transport.md

 # Add a new transport

-[Eventually](https://github.com/puppetlabs/pdk/pull/666) there will be a `pdk new transport` command.
-For now, you'll need to copy the files below.
+Starting with PDK 1.12.0 there is the `pdk new transport` command, that you can use to create the base files for your new transport:

-Copy the files from [this directory](./04-adding-a-new-transport/) into your new module:

-* .sync.yml
-* lib/puppet/transport/hue.rb
-* lib/puppet/transport/schema/hue.rb
-* lib/puppet/util/network_device/hue/device.rb
-* spec/unit/puppet/transport/hue_spec.rb
-* spec/unit/puppet/transport/schema/hue_spec.rb

-Run `pdk update --force` to enable a few future defaults that are required for these templates:
+Copy the [.sync.yml](./04-adding-a-new-transport/.sync.yml) into your new module, and run `pdk update --force` to enable a few future defaults that are required for this command:

 ```
 david@davids:~/tmp/hue$ pdk update --force